gdlc/STAT_COMP/HW_POWER.md

 ## HW3: Power Analysis

-Due on D2L Mond Nov 12th, @ noon.
+Due on D2L Mond Nov 10th.
 1 file per sumbission (please sumbit either doc, pdf or html from R-markdown) showing the code, results and your interpretation of results, all in the same file.

 ### 1. Power analysis: main effects